LuwisHuang/PatternAnalysis-2025/recognition/ADNI_classification_49085949/README.md

 ## Future Improvements

 Future improvements could explore larger ConvNeXt models or ensemble approaches, incorporating attention mechanisms to focus on key brain regions, and even try 3D ConvNeXt for volumetric MRI analysis.
-More advanced models, such as Med Mamba from the recent Vision Mamba framework, can also be considered, as they leverage self-attention and perform excellently on medical imaging tasks.
+More advanced models, such as Med Mamba from the recent Vision Mamba framework, can also be considered.
 For data and training, increasing the dataset size and applying domain-specific augmentations (e.g., elastic deformation, intensity adjustment), regularization, or transfer learning can further improve performance.
 Evaluation strategies like cross-validation can be used to enhance the model’s generalization ability.

 ---

 ## References

-[1] Liu, Z., Mao, H., Wu, C.-Y., Feichtenhofer, C., Darrell, T., & Xie, S. (2022). *A ConvNet for the 2020s.* arXiv preprint arXiv:2201.03545.
+[1] Liu, Z., Mao, H., Wu, C.-Y., Feichtenhofer, C., Darrell, T., & Xie, S. (2022). *A ConvNet for the 2020s.* arXiv preprint arXiv:2201.03545.Accessed: Oct.18, 2025. [online] Available:https://arxiv.org/abs/2201.03545
+[2] Liu, Z., Mao, H., Wu, C.-Y., Feichtenhofer, C., Darrell, T., & Xie, S. (2022).
+A ConvNet for the 2020s (Code release: Facebook Research ConvNeXt) [GitHub repository].
+GitHub. https://github.com/facebookresearch/ConvNeXt
+---

+**AI Usage Statement**:
+In this project, AI(ChatGPT 5.0, oct.
+2025 and claude sonnet 4.5, oct.
+2025) was used to assist in code optimization, structural refinement, and comment organization.
+It also helped improve the fluency of certain descriptions in the README.
+However, the core implementation of the code and the content of the README were entirely completed by me.